 This is because the number used is relatively team dependent, with some coaches preferring quick transitions and high tempo as tactical styles; therefore, needing more soccer balls available to shorten the duration of each stoppage in play.

-Although the multi-ball system keeps games ticking over nicely, it can sometimes result in two soccer balls being present on the pitch at the same time.
+Although the multi-ball system keeps games ticking over nicely, it can sometimes result in two of them on the field at the same time.

 This isn’t ideal for players and the overall match spectacle as it can create quite a bit of confusion over which ball is the one actually in use.